CreatureSurvive/repo/content/packages/simmerdown/depiction.md

 changelog_enabled = "true"
 +++

-kill mediaserverd when the Camera app enters background or exits,
+kill mediaserverd when the Camera app enters background or exits.